Chapter 4: Return Types of Template Functions in C++

 Deducing return type using auto

 The compiler can automatically deduce the return type of the function template if we use the keyword auto.
-In this case, the compiler looks at the template function body and automatically figures out the return value type from the return statement.
-In the following section, we will see how to use the auto keyword for declaring the return type of the template function.
+In this case, the compiler looks at the template function body.
+It automatically figures out the return value type from the return statement.
+In the following section, we will learn about using the auto keyword.
+We will discuss declaring the return type of the template function.

 Deducing return type from auto variable